xmos/lib_qadc/doc/rst/qadc.rst

 It can be seen that, although the linearity is affected by +- 20% tolerance, the transfer curve remains monotonic and the end positions can always be reached.
 It also confirms that the model closely matches the practical operation of the QADC.

-The python model of the QADC may be found in the ``/design`` directory of `this repo <https://github.com/xmos/lib_qadc>`_ and is used in the regression test to ensure the embedded version matches.
+The python model of the QADC may be found in the ``/design`` directory of `the QADC repo <https://github.com/xmos/lib_qadc>`_ and is used in the regression test to ensure the embedded version matches.